mmmcgill/322-ArsalanSaileshMussadiqShebaz/README.md

 # Scrub
-Cross platform React Native application for teaching you how to properly wash your hands using the CDC and WHO guidleines.
+Cross platform React Native application for teaching you how to properly wash your hands using CDC and WHO guidleines.